 Your Discovering Ireland Itinerary details many more and provides you with our most stand out recommendations.
-Dublin is also the home of the World famous temple bar, one of the great nightlife centres of Ireland.
-Here you’ll find some of the city’s best pubs, bars and restaurants which line the cobblestone street that ends at Christ Church Cathedral.
+Dublin is also the home of the world-famous temple bar, one of the great nightlife centers of Ireland.
+Here you’ll find some of the city’s best pubs, bars, and restaurants which line the cobblestone street that ends at Christ Church Cathedral.
 The area is known to many as the city’s ‘arts zone’ where you’ll undoubtedly find a great selection of Irish Music as well as stylish galleries and shops.

-If you’re in search of a romantic getaway you’ll find no more fitting accommodation that than the Cliff House Hotel.
+If you’re in search of a romantic getaway, you’ll find no more fitting accommodation than the Cliff House Hotel.
 The hotel features an intimate spa as well as a Michelin-starred restaurant with a breath-taking seafront position.
-Within a few minutes on foot from the hotel there are lovely romantic Cliff Walks, you will also find a magnificent beach in the area as well as some good pubs and of course the historic Ardmore Cathedral.
+Within a few minutes on foot from the hotel, there are lovely romantic Cliff Walks, you will also find a magnificent beach in the area as well as some good pubs and of course the historic Ardmore Cathedral.

 Today on your journey to Kenmare there are a number of stops we recommend including Cork City, Blarney Castle and the town of Cobh.
 The port town of Cobh is one of much historical significance for the people of Ireland and those abroad with Irish ancestry as the location where millions of Irish citizens said their final goodbyes to their home as they emigrated to countries such as the US and Canada in the 18th and 19th centuries.

-Your next two nights will be spent in Kenmare in the outstanding Park Hotel; a place well versed in luxury which comes in the form of stylish and unique bedrooms, rich fabrics, original antiques and interesting art.
-Also situated in the hotel is a deluxe spa, a 25 metre swimming pool, an onsite cinema and several daily lifestyle classes.
+Your next two nights will be spent in Kenmare in the outstanding Park Hotel; a place well versed in luxury which comes in the form of stylish and unique bedrooms, rich fabrics, original antiques, and interesting art.
+Also situated in the hotel is a deluxe spa, a 25-meter swimming pool, an onsite cinema, and several daily lifestyle classes.

-Start your journey in Kenmare where you’ll find the beautiful Kenmare Bay which stretches 50 kilometres from Kenmare out to the Atlantic Ocean.
-Upon travelling further west, you will discover Caherdaniel, the ancestral home of Daniel O'Connell, a prominent figure in Irish history known as 'The Liberator'.
-Continuing on in that direction you’ll then discover Waterville which was a favourite holiday spot of Charlie Chaplin who often visited with his family.
+Start your journey in Kenmare where you’ll find the beautiful Kenmare Bay which stretches 50 kilometers from Kenmare out to the Atlantic Ocean.
+Upon traveling further west, you will discover Caherdaniel, the ancestral home of Daniel O'Connell, a prominent figure in Irish history known as 'The Liberator'.
+Continuing on in that direction you’ll then discover Waterville which was a favorite holiday spot of Charlie Chaplin who often visited with his family.

 An early start is preferable today should you wish to experience as much of the luxury that surrounds Dromoland Castle as possible.
 The Castle itself is steeped in history; its roots stretch back many generations to the year 1014 when the son of Brian Boru held a fortress here.
 The hotel you will be residing in however was actually built in 1800 and began catering to guests in the early 1960s.

 Dromoland Castle, with the meticulously high standards imposed on every feature, is certainly considered to be one of Ireland’s most luxurious castles.
 This is to be seen everywhere from the elegant bedrooms to the perfectly landscaped grounds.
-Also located in the hotel is a superb spa and leisure centre that is perfect for the discerning honeymoon couple and plenty of other activities for you both to enjoy, from the onsite falconry, archery, horse-riding and fishing to their world renowned golf course.
+Also located in the hotel is a superb spa and leisure center that is perfect for the discerning honeymoon couple and plenty of other activities for you both to enjoy, from the onsite falconry, archery, horse-riding and fishing to their world-renowned golf course.
 From the castle all of Clare lies waiting to be discovered, perhaps most notably in the area is the Burren region where you will find romance in every corner!
-This vast Karst limestone landscape is one of the largest of its type on Earth, stretching over 250 square kilometres.
-Here a bleak but beautiful landscape and unusual plants give the area an almost lunar appearance and an other-worldly ambience.
+This vast Karst limestone landscape is one of the largest of its type on Earth, stretching over 250 square kilometers.
+Here a bleak but beautiful landscape and unusual plants give the area an almost lunar appearance and an other-worldly ambiance.

-Travelling to the southerly tip of the Burren the limestone rock gives way to the black shale and sandstone that form the magnificent Cliffs of Moher.
-The cliffs are Ireland’s most popular tourist destination and standing at over 210 metres tall with breath-taking ocean views across the Atlantic it’s no wonder why.
-At the top of the cliffs well-worn visitor walkways lead in both directions making for a lovely (if very windy!) walk along the coast which also offers various viewing points.
+Traveling to the southerly tip of the Burren the limestone rock gives way to the black shale and sandstone that form the magnificent Cliffs of Moher.
+The cliffs are Ireland’s most popular tourist destination and standing at over 210 meters tall with breath-taking ocean views across the Atlantic it’s no wonder why.
+At the top of the cliffs, well-worn visitor walkways lead in both directions making for a lovely (if very windy!) walk along the coast which also offers various viewing points.

 For those who never had the opportunity to visit Blarney Castle earlier in the trip, you will now be given a second chance during your return trip to Dublin.
 Also en-route is the town of Cahir where another famous castle is to be found!
 Cahir Castle is one of Ireland’s best known and most well- preserved castles, retaining its tower, its impressive keep and a good deal of its original defensive structure